weiwang/thesis/p3-npb_meta/thesis.md

-be seen as Bayesian Hierarchical Models [@gelman2006data], based on the justification that conditioned on appropriate set of covariates, both individual-level and study-level, the residual heterogeneities are exchagneable.
+be seen as Bayesian Hierarchical Models [@gelman2006data], based on the justification that conditioned on appropriate set of covariates, both individual-level and study-level, the residual heterogeneities are exchangeable.
 There are mature softwares for fitting various types of Bayesian Hierarchical models, including Generalized Linear models and Proportional Hazard models. [cite lme4, coxme and stan]

-Despite its convenient form and ease of inference, traditional IPD meta-analysis based on parametric Hierarchical models suffer two problems.
+Despite its convenient form and ease of inference, traditional IPD meta-analysis based on parametric Hierarchical models suffer from two problems.
 The first is the lack of formal causal framework.
 It is difficult to pinpoint the causal interpretation of the effect estimates from a traditional IPD hierarchical model.
 Consider the following example, education researchers try to determine